IMAP to Office 365 Shared Mailbox Migration

 - Step 1: Update DNS records (MX record) to point to Office 365

-IMAP to Office 365 Shared mailbox migration troubleshooting
+Troubleshooting guide for IMAP to Office 365 Shared mailbox migration

 For common migration issues, check the knowledge base articles.
-For more information on EdbMails IMAP migration, visit the frequently asked questions section or contact our support team.
+To learn more about EdbMails IMAP Migration software and its features, visit the frequently asked questions section or contact our support team.

 Benefits of EdbMails for IMAP to Office 365 Shared mailbox migration